certara/pyDarwin/docs/Options.rst

 .. _niche_penalty_options_desc:

-    * **niche_penalty**\* - *real*: Required if using GA.
-Require for calculation of the crowding penalty.
-      The niche penalty is calculate by first calculating the "distance matrix", the pair wise `Mikowski distance <https://en.wikipedia.org/wiki/Minkowski_distance>`_ from the present model to all other models.
-The "crowding" quantity is then calculated a the sum of: (distance/niche_radius)**sharing_alpha for all other models in the generation for which the Mikowski distance is less than the niche radius.

-      Finally, the penalty is calculated as: exp((crowding-1)*niche_penalty)-1.
-The objective of using a niche penalty is to maintain diversity of models, to avoid premature convergence of the search, by penalizing when models are too similar to other models in the current generation.
-A typical value for the penalty is 20. (positive real)
     * | **niche_penalty** - *positive real*: Used for calculation of the crowding penalty.
         The niche penalty is calculate by first calculating the "distance matrix", the pair wise `Mikowski distance <https://en.wikipedia.org/wiki/Minkowski_distance>`_ from the present model to all